kgisl/makesite/content/blog/2020-11-17-curious-hacking-genius.md

 When Opportunity presents a hackathon
 A Hack delivers a diamond in the rough
 A Genius is to be had
-A desperate world needs His contribution
+A world desperate for Her unique contribution
-So come hack your genius at KiTE, right now!  _
+So come hack your genius at KiTE, right now!_

  Hack, Genius!
 Or in three words, hack your genius.
 It all starts with an idea.
 A hack is a diamond in the rough collaborative implementation of that idea within a short time frame.
 A hack is very personal and therefore very precious.
 It is the starting point to bring forth that genius of a contribution that the world desperately needs, right now!

+### Linux as hobby, hack and ultimate open source

+[https://en.wikipedia.org/wiki/History_of_Linux#%22Linux_is_obsolete%22](https://en.wikipedia.org/wiki/History_of_Linux#%22Linux_is_obsolete%22) needs to be read, and analysed and discussed.